 All Array applications can be run using the HTTPS protocol.
 Secure logins are available for accessing the development environment over the HTTPS protocol.
-This allows secure editing of server-side content for situations demanding the highest level of transport security.
+This allows for secure editing of server-side content, for situations demanding the highest level of transport security.

 Array is a vertically-integrated engine with a vertically-integrated security framework.
 Data passing utilizes HTTP and HTTPS only.
 Data is also confined to a server-side sandbox, delivering added server protection.

 To safeguard against future security infractions, Aestiva, in addition to implementing its own measures, welcomes Aestiva customers to review and test Aestiva Array's security framework.